Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 aware that the Shrike will have the least amount of range in direct mode and should be fired very near to the target.
 A dive angle of 20 degree or more is recommended.

-### Seeker Profiles
+### Attack Profiles

-The AGM-45 can have two seperate seeker profiles: Loft and Direct, selectable in the rearmament menu.
+The AGM-45 can have two seperate attack profiles: Loft and Direct, selectable in the rearmament menu.
 These control how soon after launch the missiles control surfaces can actuate.

 Loft: When firing the missile, control surfaces are locked until the altitude of the missile